elk-audio/sushi/README.md

 SUSHI_WITH_LINK                       | on / off | Build Sushi with Ableton Link support.
 SUSHI_WITH_VST2                       | on / off | Include support for loading Vst 2.x plugins in Sushi.
 SUSHI_WITH_VST3                       | on / off | Include support for loading Vst 3.x plugins in Sushi.
+SUSHI_LINK_VST3                       | on / off | Link Vst3 SDK (statically) if Vst3 is included.
+Turn this off if Sushi is linked statically as a library, into an application which already links Vst3's SDK.
 SUSHI_WITH_LV2                        | on / off | Include support for loading LV2 plugins in Sushi.
 SUSHI_WITH_RPC_INTERFACE              | on / off | Build gRPC external control interface, requires gRPC development files.
 SUSHI_BUILD_TWINE                     | on / off | Build and link with the included version of [TWINE](https://github.com/elk-audio/twine), otherwise tries to link with system wide if the option is disabled.